ThomasMBury/ewstools/paper/paper.md

 Many systems in nature and society have the capacity to undergo critical transitions-- sudden and profound changes in their dynamics that are hard to reverse.
-Consider for example the outbreak of disease, the collapse of an ecosystem, or the onset of a cardiac arrhythmia.
+Examples include the outbreak of disease, the collapse of an ecosystem, or the onset of a cardiac arrhythmia.
-From a mathematical perspective, these transitions are often understood as the crossing of a bifurcation (tipping point) in an appropriate dynamical system model.
+From a mathematical perspective, these transitions may be understood as the crossing of a bifurcation (tipping point) in an appropriate dynamical system model.
-In 2009, Scheffer and colleagues proposed that features of bifurcations that are manifested in time series data could provide an early warning signal (EWS) for their arrival [@scheffer2009early].
+In 2009, Scheffer and colleagues proposed using statistical metrics to signal the approach of a bifurcation in time series data [@scheffer2009early].
 This created massive interest in the subject of EWS from a wide range scientific disciplines.
 Now, there exist a multitude of different EWS and associated methods for anticipating bifurcations [@clements2018indicators].